iron-software/IronWord.Examples/examples/create-word-from-text/README.md

 ***Based on <https://ironsoftware.com/examples/create-word-from-text/>***

-Creating a Word document from scratch using text is straightforward.
-You can start by passing any document structure, such as a paragraph, table, or section, to create a new Word document.
-To finalize the document, utilize the `SaveAs` method to save your file.
+Creating a new Word document from scratch is straightforward.
+You can begin by adding any document structure element like a paragraph, table, or section to initiate a new Word document.
+Then, utilize the `SaveAs` method to save your newly created document.